 Types of toxic coworkers

 No doubt the phrase “toxic coworkers” brings to mind at least one person you’ve worked with.
-You don’t have to be best friends with all of your coworkers, but it sure helps if they aren’t actively harming your work satisfaction.
+You don’t have to be best friends with all of your coworkers, but it sure helps if they aren’t actively harming your work satisfaction or creating a toxic workplace.

 Although you might also have to deal with a toxic boss sometimes, let’s focus on when the people messing up your career are colleagues.
 The following are some of the types of toxic coworkers you might encounter.